 After a Memorial Service

-The person or family planning the memorial service may choose to hold a reception.
-This is similar to a funeral reception because it gives people an opportunity to share their experiences with the person who has passed away.
+The family planning the memorial service may choose to hold a reception.
+This is similar to a funeral reception because it gives people an opportunity to share their experiences about the person who has passed away.
 It provides a more casual environment for those remembering the deceased to communicate with each other.

-Some post-memorial service receptions are held in a person’s home.
-This is often accompanied by a potluck buffet.
+Some post-memorial service receptions are held in a person’s home, often accompanied by a potluck buffet.
 The person hosting the reception may ask you to bring food, but even if it’s not requested, there is nothing wrong with bringing something.
 If the food you bring isn’t needed for the reception, leave it for the host to have later.

 Additional Memorial Service Etiquette

-There are some additional etiquette guidelines you should follow when attending a memorial service.
-Here are some of them:
+There are some additional etiquette guidelines you should follow when attending a memorial service:

-- Turn off your cell phone before you go.
+- Turn off your cell phone before you arrive.

 - Sign the guest book.

 - Be careful what you say to the family of the deceased.
-If in doubt about what’s on your mind, don’t say it.
-This is one of those times a warm handshake, a gentle hug, and very few words are all you need.
+If in doubt, don’t say it.
+This is one of those times a warm handshake, a gentle hug, and a few words are all you need.

 If the deceased had a passion for a charity, you may be asked to make a donation in that person’s memory.
-It’s always a good idea to honor his or her wishes, even if it’s a small amount.
+It’s always a good idea to honor their wishes, even if it’s a small amount.
 Most charities will send an acknowledgment to the surviving family to let them know you donated.